Staph Infection and MRSA: Symptoms and Treatment

 Yes, believe it or not, your pets can contract staph infections, just like you can.

 Watch for excessive scratching, as that is the most common cause of staph infection in pets.
-Other causes include fleas, inhalant allergy, food allergy, and flea and tick dips.
+Scratching can break the Other causes include fleas, inhalant allergy, food allergy, and flea and tick dips.
 All of these factors can enhance itching.

 Disclaimer: Please be aware that the advice in this article should in no way replace that of a licensed physician or veterinarian.
 Consult your doctor or veterinarian if you think that you or your pet might have a staph infection.

 - Stöppler, Melissa Conrad MD.
 "Staph Infection (Staphylococcus Aureus)" Reviewed May 3, 2015.
 MedicineNet.
 Accessed April 28, 2017.